Faith (George Michael song)

-"Faith" is a song written and performed by George Michael, from his 1987 debut solo album of the same name.
+"Faith" is a song by English singer and songwriter George Michael.
+Written and produced by Michael, it was released via Columbia Records as the second single from his 1987 debut solo album of the same name.
 It held the number-one position on the Billboard Hot 100 chart for four weeks and, according to Billboard magazine, was the number-one single of the year in the United States in 1988.
 The song also reached number one in Australia and Canada and number two on the UK Singles Chart.
 In 2001, it placed at number 322 on the Songs of the Century list.

 Writing and recording

 As with the rest of the album, the track was written, arranged, and produced by Michael.
 It is claimed that the idea came from publisher Dick Leahy's suggestion that Michael write a rock and roll pastiche.

-The song began life in May 1987 at PUK Studios, Denmark with Michael doing a 2-bar LinnDrum loop and Hugh Burns playing the Bo Diddley-style acoustic rhythm guitar part on a nameless metal-bodied acoustic.
-Long-time bassist Deon Estus laid down a bass part, while the cathedral organ part was recorded with a Yamaha DX7 (although some sources state it is from a Roland D-50).
-While recording the vocals on the Faith album and other subsequent solo albums, Michael would usually write lyrics in front of the mic, and build the lead vocal by singing a line, each time he had Chris Porter rewind the tape so he could drop in at certain points to create the right emotional effect with his voice.
-For this song, George wanted the vocals to be "dry and in-your-face", like on Prince's songs at the time, which Porter noted "had a very tight delay on the vocals, making him sound very growly but dry and aggressive" - it was that kind of effect they managed to recreate with an AMS digital delay.
+The song began in May 1987 at Puk Studios in Gjerlev, Denmark, with Michael doing a two-bar LinnDrum loop and Hugh Burns playing the Bo Diddley-style rhythm guitar part on a metal-bodied acoustic guitar.
+Deon Estus recorded the bass, while the cathedral organ part was recorded with a Yamaha DX7 (although some sources state it is from a Roland D-50).

+As with many of his songs, Michael would usually write lyrics in front of the mic, and build the lead vocal by singing a line, each time he had Chris Porter rewind the tape so he could drop in at certain points to create the right emotional effect.
+For this song, George wanted the vocals to be "dry and in-your-face", like on Prince's songs at the time, which Porter noted "had a very tight delay on the vocals, making him sound very growly but dry and aggressive".
+They recreated the effect with an AMS digital delay.

+When Michael decided to release "Faith" as a single, it was extended with a guitar solo.
+He said: "Everyone said it's great, it's great but it's too short, you know.
+And everyone kept saying that "I love 'Faith', I love 'Faith'".
+So I thought, well maybe I should put it out as a single when it came to that.
+I said, I think a two-minute long single is a bit, you know... so I went in and extended it.
+But it was originally never intended as a single.
+It was just gonna be a small track on the album, a really short track."

-Work on the song later resumed on 1 September 1987, when a new bridge added and a 50s-inspired guitar solo by Burns - played on a Geffen custom Stratocaster - were added at Sarm West Studio 2 in London.
+Work on the song resumed on 1 September 1987, when a new bridge and a 1950s-inspired guitar solo by Burns—played on a Giffin custom Stratocaster—were added at Sarm West Studio 2 in London.
 According to Porter, the solo was constructed bar-by-bar over a period of 4 hours in a similar fashion to recording George's vocals.

-Michael never thought of releasing "Faith" as a single in the beginning but once he decided it was going to be released he extended the song length to add the guitar solo, as explained in an interview with Countdown in 1988: